MCMC sampling colourings and independent sets of G(n,d/n) near the uniqueness threshold

-The coupling chooses to update the same block $B$ in both chains.
-Let $N=|{\cal B}|$, i.e. $B$ is chosen with probability $1/N$.
-We need to consider three cases for the relative position of the block $B$ and the disagreeing vertex $w$.
-These cases are the same as those we considered in the proof of Theorem \ref{thrm:ExctDisagreement}. \\ {\tt Case 1:} The disagreeing vertex $w$ is an internal vertex of a block $B'$, i.e. $w$ is not adjacent to any vertex outside $B'$.
-With probability $1/N$ the coupling chooses $B=B'$.
-Then, we have $H(X',Y')=0$ as the boundary conditions of $B$ in both chains are identical.
-Also, with the remaining probability we have $H(X',Y')=1$.
-That is
+In what follows, we let $N=|{\cal B}|$, i.e. each $B\in {\cal B}$ is chosen with probability $1/N$.
+So as to prove \eqref{eq:ContrCond} we consider a number of different cases for $B_w$ and the position of $w$ inside $B_w$, similarly to those in the proof of Theorem \ref{thrm:ExctDisagreement} in Section \ref{sec:thrm:ExctDisagreement}.\\ {\tt Case 1:} The block $B_w$ is multi-vertex and $w$ is not adjacent to any vertex in $\partial B_w$.
+Since $w$ is inside $B_w$ we have that $\Gamma_w=\emptyset$.
+There is a coupling which has the following properties: With probability $1/N$ we have $B_t=B_w$.
+Then, using Observation 1, we get that $H(X_{t+1},Y_{t+1})=0$.
+Also, with probability $1-1/N$ we have $B_t\notin \Gamma_w\cup B_w$, since $\Gamma_w=\emptyset$.
+Then, from Observation 2, we get that $H(X_{t+1},Y_{t+1})=1$ Combining the above, we get that

-{\tt Case 2:} The disagreeing vertex $w$ belongs to a block $B'$ but it is adjacent to some vertices outside $B'$.
-Assume that $B'$ contains more than one vertices.
-Due to condition (B) it holds that $\Delta(w)\leq (1+\alpha)d$.
-Observe that all the blocks that are adjacent to $w$ are single vertex blocks, i.e. break-points.